Skip to content

 }

-Envelope form (ApiResponse[T]) -- the default, returned for application/json or no explicit Accept header:
+Envelope form (ApiResponse[T]) is the default, returned for application/json or no explicit Accept header:

 {